BernatVidal/TapMatch-Game-withPhysics-URP/README.md

 # TapMatch-Game-withPhysics-URP
 A simple mobile tap match game, with some physics related.
 Developed in under 18 hours as a test.

-Gameplay video (download to watch it)
+Gameplay video (download to watch it):

 ![gameplay_video](https://github.com/BernatVidal/TapMatch-Game-withPhysics-URP/blob/main/tapmatch_BernatV_gameplay.mp4)

 !!
 IMPORTANT !!